01 of 07

 Extending the Bracelet to String the Bead or Button

-To use a bead, simply add a few beads to the end of your project to give room for the loop to stay on, add the decorative bead, and then another bead to hold it in place.
+To use a bead, add a few beads to the end of your project to give room for the loop to stay on, add the decorative bead, and then another bead to hold it in place.
 Stitch back through the decorative bead, skipping the end bead, and back through the first few beads you added.
 Reinforce these stitches several times.

 Using a button would be similar.
 Add enough beads to separate the button from the bracelet, go through the shank in the button and add more beads to make a loop around the button shank.
-You may choose to stitch back through some of the original beads added to keep the loop around the bead shank small and hold the bead in firnly in place.
+You may choose to stitch back through some of the original beads added to keep the loop around the bead shank small and hold the bead firmly in place.

 Using a button with holes is similar, but you will want to add a bead or two to the face of the bead before stitching back through the hole to keep the thread covered.Continue to 4 of 7 below.